clarice42/be_the_hero_api/README.md

-# BeTheHero-Api
+# Be The Hero Api

-API desenvolvida em Node JS durante a Semana Omnistack 11 da Rocketseat.
+API developed in Node JS during Omnistack Week 11, from Rocketseat.